mykhail-b/ITLearn-Spring-React/README.md

 # ITLearn

-**ITLearn** is an interactive learning platform designed to teach programming the fun way — like Duolingo, but for developers.
+**ITLearn** is an interactive learning platform designed to teach programming the fun way — like Duolingo, but for programmers/developers.

 ## What is ITLearn?